 House of Worship

 If rustic-chic is your thing, a farm wedding will probably be right up your alley.
-This type of venue is easily transformed – opt to keep things casual or turn it into an upscale Etsy oasis filled with mason jar glasses, hanging edison bulbs and chalkboard place cards.
+This type of wedding venue is easily transformed – opt to keep things casual or turn it into an upscale Etsy oasis filled with mason jar glasses, hanging edison bulbs and chalkboard place cards.
 Not seeing the light?
-Check out Kate Bosworth and Michael Polish’s wedding photos and I guarantee you’ll be scouring the internet for your closest ranch.
+Check out all the things we love about barn wedding venues and I guarantee you’ll be scouring the internet for your closest ranch.
 Huge plus: choosing this type of setting gives you the go-ahead to wear cowboy boots instead of sky-high Louboutin stilettos - and for that your feet will thank you.

 I’m 100% positive that if Ross Geller landed his fourth engagement, the backdrop of his wedding would have been the American Museum of Natural History (sorry, Rachel).
-But seriously, this type of venue has some major perks - the buildings are beautiful, the exhibitions can double as decor and they’re normally big enough to host large parties.
+But seriously, a museum wedding venue has some major perks - the buildings are beautiful, the exhibitions can double as decor and they’re normally big enough to host large parties.
 Plus, your love would literally go down in history.

 Historic homes and mansions allow you and your partner to live out a vintage fantasy on your wedding day.
 Keep in mind that the owners may be a little apprehensive about you changing its decor too much, so make sure you find a place with a vibe that suits your theme.